 Colliers International Niagara Ltd. ("Colliers Niagara") has been retained by Waterford Sand & Gravel Limited (the "Client" or "WSG") to undertake an analysis of the potential financial impact and economic benefit of the proposed Law Crushed Stone Quarry expansion, which is proposed to be developed following the depletion of the aggregate resource at the existing quarry, in the Township of Wainfleet.
+The expansion is needed to maintain the current aggregate production operations, economic activity, and output levels.
 The Class A quarry expansion is expected to have substantial economic benefit in terms of generating revenues for the Township of Wainfleet, the Municipality of the Region of Niagara, and the Province of Ontario, as well as generating local employment opportunities, being essential supply to other on-site businesses, and spin-off spending to local businesses, as summarized in the following.

-Further, approval of the proposed expansion will have zero to minimal negative financial impact on the Region or taxpayers from the cost of providing services such as road maintenance, long term monitoring and replacement water supplies among other matters.
+Further, approval of the proposed expansion will have zero to minimal negative financial impact on the Township, Region, or taxpayers from the cost of providing services such as road maintenance, long term monitoring and replacement water supplies among other matters.
 Nor will there be any costs to the public associated with the proposed expansion throughout extraction, complete rehabilitation or any long-term continuing mitigation and monitoring requirements.